-Statement of directors' responsibilities in respect of the regulatory financial statements For the year ended 31 March 2022
+Statement of directors' responsibilities in respect of the regulatory financial statements

 The Directors of the Company are required by standard condition E2 of the Licence to prepare regulatory financial statements for each financial year which comply with the requirements set out in that condition.
 The Directors' believe that, based on enquiry and the information available to them, that they have complied with these requirements.
 The content of the regulatory financial statements is described under "A description of these regulatory financial statements" on page 2.